francescodessi/svelte-enhanced-notifications/README.md

         <li><a href="#how-to-configure-an-auto-dismissable-notification">How to configure an auto-dismissable notification</a></li>
         <li><a href="#how-to-modify-the-colors-and-icon-of-the-notification">How to modify the colors and icon of the notification</a></li>
         <li><a href="#how-to-modify-the-position-of-the-notifications">How to modify the position of the notifications</a></li>
+        <li><a href="#how-to-use-an-arbitrary-array-as-a-notification-container-and-share-it-among-multiple-notificationservice-component">How to use an arbitrary array as a notification container and share it among multiple NotificationService component</a></li>
       </ul>
     </li>
   </ol>